AccelByte/rotating-shop-items-grpc-plugin-server-java/README.md

    Run the [Makefile](demo/cli/Makefile) commands to execute the CLI demo app.

    ```
-   $ cd demo/cli
+   cd demo/cli
-   $ make run ENV_FILE_PATH=.env
+   make run ENV_FILE_PATH=.env
    ```

 > :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.

 ### Test Observability

-To be able to see the how the observability works in this sample app locally, there are few things that need be setup before performing tests.
+To be able to see the how the observability works in this app locally, there are few things that need be setup before performing tests.

 1. Uncomment loki logging driver in [docker-compose.yaml](docker-compose.yaml)